Inflectra/rapise-documentation/docs/Guide/ado_integration.md

     failTaskOnFailedTests: true
 ```

 The pipeline above assumes that `default` agent pool contains a [Self-hosted Windows Agent](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-windows) installed on a machine wuth Rapise and Node-Tap (see [Prerequisites](#prerequisites)).

+[See the video](https://youtu.be/iPVplfqKj50?t=730) to learn how to install and configure a self-hosted agent.

 The pipeline consists of the following steps: